nir/jupylet/docs/programmers_reference_guide/introduction.rst

 It is used by professional machine learning scientists who come every day to play at work, so why not by kids?

-Jupylet is built on top of pyglet, a powerful game programming library.
+*Jupylet* is built on top of pyglet, a powerful game programming library.
 It is wonderfully easy to use for creating simple 2D games and since pyglet uses OpenGL you can use it to create 3D games if you really want to.
 The sky is the limit really.

-But that is not all.
-Jupylet lets you create games interactively.
-Change a variable or a function and the game will be affected immediately while it is running.
+By marrying Jupyter and pyglet, *Jupylet* lets you have the best of both worlds.
+Create games interactively and experimentally, change a variable or a function and see how the game is affected immediately while it is running.
+:any:`Let's get started!<getting_started>`

 Deep Reinforcement Learning with Jupylet
 ----------------------------------------

-Jupylet makes it is super easy to create and modify environments in which to experiment with deep reinforcement learning algorithms and it includes the code required to programmatically control multiple simultaneous games and render thousands of frames per second.
+*Jupylet* makes it is super easy to create and modify environments in which to experiment with deep reinforcement learning algorithms and it includes the code required to programmatically control multiple simultaneous games and render thousands of frames per second.